oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-Open Knowledgebase of Interatomic Models.

-KIM is an API and OpenKIM is a collection of interatomic models (potentials) for atomistic simulations.
-This is a library that can be used by simulation programs to get access to the models in the OpenKIM database.

-This EasyBuild only installs the API, the models can be installed with the package openkim-models, or the user can install them manually by running
-    kim-api-collections-management install user MODELNAME or
-    kim-api-collections-management install user OpenKIM to install them all.
+Open Knowledgebase of Interatomic Models.KIM is an API and OpenKIM is a collection of interatomic models (potentials) foratomistic simulations.
+This is a library that can be used by simulation programsto get access to the models in the OpenKIM database.This EasyBuild only installs the API, the models can be installed with thepackage openkim-models, or the user can install them manually by running    kim-api-collections-management install user MODELNAMEor    kim-api-collections-management install user OpenKIMto install them all.

-**URL**
+**More Information**

 https://openkim.org/